SAM18 Maritime History and Economics

 The main objective of the course is to give students a broad knowledge of the history and mechanisms of the international shipping industry.
 This includes the importance of the industry in the world economy, the economic aspects of the industry, policy and environmental issues and the main challenges facing shipping companies.

 - broad knowledge of the international shipping industry

 - knowledge on research and development work in the fields of maritime history and maritime economics

 - be able to present the main markets for ships and shipping services

 - be able to reflect upon the challenges facing shipping companies

 - be able to find, evaluate and refer to information and scholarly subject matter and present it in a manner that sheds light on the mechanisms of this industry

 - masters relevant theoretical approaches to shipping

 - will have insight into the driving forces in the shipping industry - both today and historically

 - can communicate important aspects of the shipping industry (theories, problems and solutions), both in writing and orally

 - can exchange opinions and experiences with others with a background in the field, thereby contributing to the development of good practice

 - will have competence in new thinking and innovation processes, including economic, political and ethical issues relevant to shipping

 Lectures, assignments, group work, excursion, industry visit.

 There are no requirements regarding previous courses, but students are expected to have some knowledge of the main theories and concepts in business and economics.
 It is therefore suggested that students do not take this in their first semester unless they have such knowledge.

 Requirements for course approval

-Two short individual assignments and group term paper/ presentation and two pieces of "homework".
+Two short individual assignments, one group term paper/ presentation and two pieces of "homework".